 - Check amount (amount paid)

 Sort the payments by vendor name; then scan the list for same amounts paid to the same vendor.
-If you see payments to the same vendor with the same invoice number and the same check amount, then definitely dig deeper.
-(Accounts payable software should not allow the processing of two checks with the same invoice number–even so, some systems allow an override; alternatively, the fraudster may bypass this restriction by altering the invoice number.)
-If it appears that a double payment has occurred, call the vendor to verify that they received two payments (and that they have not returned one).
+If you see payments to the same vendor with the same invoice number and the same dollar amount, then dig deeper.
+(Accounts payable software should not allow the processing of two checks with the same invoice number–even so, some systems allow overrides; alternatively, the fraudster may bypass this restriction by altering the invoice number.)
+If it appears that a double payment has occurred, call the vendor to see if a refund has been issued.

-Obviously, some payments to vendors should be for the same amount (such as rent)–these should be ignored for the purposes of this test.
+Obviously, some payments to vendors should be for the same amount (such as rent)–these should be ignored for this test.

-Note–Sometimes, in performing this test, you will find double payments–made by mistake–that the vendor has not returned.
-The first time I did this test I found such a payment for over $75,000.
+Sometimes, in performing this test, you will find double payments–made by mistake–that the vendor has not returned.
+The first time I did this test, I found such a payment for over $75,000.